 Doctor of Nursing Practice (DNP)

-As a DNP-prepared advanced practice nurse, you'll have a key role to play in transforming health care for patients/clients, families, organizations, and healthcare delivery systems.
-In today’s complex and rapidly changing health care environment, the need has never been greater.
-With a strong emphasis on innovation and entrepreneurship, the DNP graduate can blend advanced practice knowledge and skills with business insight.
-Your chosen track as a family nurse practitioner or psychiatric/mental health nurse practitioner is designed to prepare you as a leader for improving patient outcomes and transforming healthcare.
+The Washburn DNP-prepared advanced practice nurse can play an important role in transforming health care for patients/clients, families, organizations, and healthcare delivery systems.
+In today's complex and rapidly changing health care environments, the need has never been greater.
+Your chosen track as a family nurse practitioner or psychiatric/mental health nurse practitioner is designed to prepare you as a leader for improving patient outcomes and promoting innovation in health care.
+With a strong emphasis on systems thinking and quality improvement, the DNP graduate enters the workforce prepared to work with individuals and population across systems of care.Doctor of Nursing Practice at Washburn

 The Washburn DNP program is offered in a distance accessible online format that offers advanced practice education for nurses according to their entry education level, certification, and practice interest.